rz1970/rz1970.github.io/_posts/2018-04-16-greenplum-deployment.md

 Retype new password: <changeme>
 ```

-### Installing the Greenplum Database Software(Master Only)
+## Installing the Greenplum Database Software(Master Only)

-1. Log in as `root` on the machine that will become the Greenplum Database master host
+1 Log in as `root` on the machine that will become the Greenplum Database master host
-2. Upload the Binary Distribution
+2 Upload the Binary Distribution
-3. Launch the installer using bash
+3 Launch the installer using bash

 ```bash
 [root@mdw ~]# bash greenplum-db-5.5.0-rhel7-x86_64.bin
 ```

-4. If you installed as root, change the ownership and group of the installed files to gpadmin
+4 If you installed as root, change the ownership and group of the installed files to gpadmin

 ```bash
 [root@mdw ~]# chown -R gpadmin /usr/local/greenplum*
 [root@mdw ~]# chgrp -R gpadmin /usr/local/greenplum*
 ```

-### Installing and Configuring Greenplum on all Hosts
+## Installing and Configuring Greenplum on all Hosts

-1. **To install and configure Greenplum Database on all specified hosts**
+1 **To install and configure Greenplum Database on all specified hosts**

-+ Log in to the master host as gpadmin
+1.1 Log in to the master host as root

 ```bash
 [root@mdw ~]# su -
 ```

-+ Source the path file from your master host's Greenplum Database installation directory
+1.2 Source the path file from your master host's Greenplum Database installation directory

 ```bash
 [root@mdw ~]# source /usr/local/greenplum-db/greenplum_path.sh
 ```

-+ Create a file called hostlist with all hosts as following and seglist without mdw in `/home/gpadmin/gpconfig/` dir.
+1.3 Create a file called hostlist with all hosts as following and seglist without mdw in `/home/gpadmin/gpconfig/` dir.

 ```text
 mdw